scionproto/scion/doc/Environments.md

 Docker-compose is used to run every service in its own container (including zookeeper).
 There is one dispatcher, one SCIOND per AS.

+[//]:
+    #
-[//]: # "We run one dispatcher and one SCIOND per AS, their sockets are shared to the infra services using docker volumes.
+    "We run one dispatcher and one SCIOND per AS, their sockets are shared to the infra services using docker volumes.
 Each AS has its own docker network."

 ## Testing with supervisor and docker (CI and `./tools/ci/local`)

 In this case the services are run by supervisor inside a testing container (scion_ci).
-This case has the same properties as [Development with supervisor] inside a container.
+This case has the same properties as "Development with supervisor" inside a container.
 A normal zookeeper instance is run in the container.

 ## Testing with docker only (Currently not supported for the CI environment)

 For testing without effects on the usual `gen` directory, it is possible to create a temporary directory and generate the topology in there.
-E.g.
-`DOCKER_ARGS="--entrypoint= " HOME_DIR=/tmp/scion ./docker.sh run bash -c "./scion.sh topology -d"`
-will put the topology files in `/tmp/scion/gen`.
-Use `DOCKER_ARGS="--entrypoint= " HOME_DIR=/tmp/scion ./docker.sh run bash -c "./scion.sh start"` to run
-this topology.

-- You can also run integration tests using `docker.sh`
-- Make sure the host zookeeper instance is stopped
-- Make sure you do not create a topology in an already used tmp folder
+See `docker/README.md` for more information.

 ## Production